xnodix/deep-learning-machine-vision-camera-lens-guide/README.md

 ## Intro

 Imagine that you were tasked with designing a machine vision system that will deploy deep learning techniques to capture defects in the manufacturing environment.
-In addition, for the manufacturing setup, we can imagine printed circuit board assembly (PCBA) fab that needs to capture defects like missing components (resistors, capacitors, etc.), skewed components, flipped components, wrong orientation of the componets, and many more in surface mount technology (SMT) footprint.
+Additionally, for the manufacturing setup, we can imagine printed circuit board assembly (PCBA) fab that needs to capture defects like missing components (resistors, capacitors, etc.), skewed components, flipped components, wrong orientation of the componets, and many more in surface mount technology (SMT) footprint.

 ## System requirements